 Yes, we know: This is easier said than done.
-When anxiety becomes more severe, it can become PubMed “Hyperarousal and sleep reactivity in insomnia: current insights” View Source due to constant fear and worry.
-But maintaining healthy sleep habits is an effective way of fending off anxiety because it helps PubMed Central “Sleep and immune function” View Source and therefore reduces stress.
+When anxiety becomes more severe, it can become more difficult to fall asleep PubMed “Hyperarousal and sleep reactivity in insomnia: current insights” View Source due to constant fear and worry.
+But maintaining healthy sleep habits is an effective way of fending off anxiety because it helps regulate the immune system PubMed Central “Sleep and immune function” View Source and therefore reduces stress.

 What makes sleep healthy?
 First and foremost: getting enough of it.
 Most experts recommend 7-9 hours per night for adults.
 A good tip to ensure you maintain enough sleep is to hold yourself accountable to set bedtimes and wake-up times—say, 10-6 if you’re an early bird or 12-8 if you’re more of a night owl.

-Other elements of healthy sleep include switching your phone to airplane mode at night, limiting TV consumption too close to bedtime or opting for Proceedings of the National Academy of Sciences of the United States of America “Evening use of light-emitting eReaders negatively affects sleep, circadian timing, and next-morning alertness” View Source to ease stress on your eyes.
+Other elements of healthy sleep include switching your phone to airplane mode at night, limiting TV consumption too close to bedtime or opting for printed books over e-readers Proceedings of the National Academy of Sciences of the United States of America “Evening use of light-emitting eReaders negatively affects sleep, circadian timing, and next-morning alertness” View Source to ease stress on your eyes.